 National Library of Ireland in Dublin.
 An index can be searched via PRONI's free online Name Search.
 More details on PRONI's About Name Search page - scroll down about one-third of the page.

 The 1749 Census of Elphin diocese was authorised by the Bishop of Elphin, Edward Synge.
 Nothing is known about how it was carried out, but its purpose was to discover the ratio of Protestants to Catholics in the diocese.

 Considering its simple statistical aim, this census is wonderfully detailed.
 Listed by townland are the names, addresses and occupations of householders, together with the numbers and sex of all children and servants.
-It covers more than 50 parishes in Roscommon, thirteen in Sligo and eight in Galway.
+It covers 51 parishes in Roscommon, thirteen in Sligo and nine in Galway.